Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: Abstract

 \section{Abstract}

 We examine the ATLAS and CMS 7 \& 8 TeV multijet supersymmetry (SUSY) searches requiring the incidence of a single lepton in the framework of the supersymmetric grand unified model No-Scale Flipped $SU(5)$ with extra vector-like flippon multiplets derived from F-Theory, or \fsu5 for short.
 Investigated are five multijet+lepton SUSY searches: 4.7 \fb ATLAS 7 TeV gluino and light stop searches, as well as 13 \fb ATLAS and 9.7 \fb CMS 8 TeV light stop searches.
 Most significantly, all five leptonic SUSY searches represent statistically independent data samples.
-Findings show that best fits to all five orthogonal sets of leptonic LHC observations correlate within a narrow region of the gaugino mass scale at $M_{1/2} = 752 \pm77$ GeV.
-Even more fundamental and significant, all LHC SUSY search regions (leptonic + all-hadronic) accessible to the No-Scale \fsu5 model space intersect with all the currently operating beyond the Standard Model experiments within the very constrained range of $M_{1/2} = 765 \pm 85$ GeV, derived from eight statistically independent LHC data sets.
-In the absence of new physics, such a correlation would require several parallel random fluctuations or an unknown global systematic anomaly near the same SUSY mass.
-We discuss the implications and consequences of maintaining this consistency with the 20 \fb of data recorded in 2012 at 8 TeV to be analyzed in 2013, soon to augment these statistically independent SUSY searches with yet additional mutually exclusive results.
+Findings show that all five orthogonal sets of leptonic LHC observations give a lower bound to the gaugino mass scale at $M_{1/2} \ge 680$ GeV, with all the current best fits correlating within a narrow region.
+Furthermore, eight statistically independent LHC SUSY search regions (leptonic + all-hadronic) accessible to the No-Scale \fsu5 model space intersect with all the currently operating beyond the Standard Model experiments within the range of $M_{1/2} = 680-850$ GeV, with the upper bound established by the lower experimental limit of the anomalous magnetic moment ${\rm (g_{\mu}-2)/2}$ of the muon.
+We emphasize that this region of the \fsu5 model space may not be fully probed by leptonic SUSY searches at the LHC until the 13 TeV LHC energizes in 2015.
+Additionally, we describe an efficient technique for the effective statistical disentanglement of searches sensitive to mutually overlapping event spaces.